UofG-CSP3/morion/README.md

 <!-- USAGE EXAMPLES -->
-## Usage
+## User Guide

 <p align="right">(<a href="#top">back to top</a>)</p>

-See the [open issues](https://stgit.dcs.gla.ac.uk/team-project-h/2021/csp3/csp3-main/-/issues) for a full list of proposed features (and known issues).
+Check out the docs for further explanations on individual methods.

 <p align="right">(<a href="#top">back to top</a>)</p>